qiboteam/qibo/doc/source/qibo.rst

 .. note::
-    All pre-coded Hamiltonians can be created as either as the dense :class:`qibo.core.hamiltonians.Hamiltonian` or the memory efficient
+    All pre-coded Hamiltonians can be created as :class:`qibo.core.hamiltonians.Hamiltonian` using ``dense=True``
-    :class:`qibo.core.hamiltonians.SymbolicHamiltonian` using the ``dense`` flag.
+    or :class:`qibo.core.hamiltonians.SymbolicHamiltonian`
+    using the ``dense=False``.
+In the first case the Hamiltonian is created using its full matrix representation of size ``(2 ** n, 2 ** n)`` where ``n`` is the number of qubits that the Hamiltonian acts on.
+This matrix is used to calculate expectation values by direct matrix multiplication to the state and for time evolution by exact exponentiation.
+    In contrast, when ``dense=False`` the Hamiltonian contains a more compact representation as a sum of local terms.
+This compact representation can be used to calculate expectation values via a sum of the local term expectations and time evolution via the Trotter decomposition of the evolution operator.
+    This is useful for systems that contain many qubits for which constructing the full matrix is intractable.

 _______________________